Some algebraic structures in KPZ universality: An exactly solvable Random Polymer model

 Inserted in \eqref{Planch_appl}, relations \eqref{stad1}, \eqref{stad2} lead to the desired formula after a contour shift in the $\dd \lambda$ integration by $\delta$, which makes sure that the contour integral crosses no poles.
 This contour shift can be justified thanks to the sufficient decay at $|\Im(\lambda_i)|\to\infty$ for $i=1,...,n$ of the integrand in \eqref{laplace_integral} as checked via the asymptotics of the Gamma function

-Similarly, the asymptotics of the gamma function and \eqref{stad2} can be used to check the legitimate application of the Plancherel theorem in \eqref{Planch_appl}, which amounts to checking the $L^2(\dd \gl)$ integrability of the parentheses in \eqref{Planch_appl}. \end{proof} Let us note that we presented the Laplace transform of $Z_n$ because in this case the emergence of Whittaker functions in the proof is more transparent.
-However, a similar formula holds for a general point-to-point partition function $Z_{(m,n)}$, with $m\geq n$, which reads as
+Similarly, the asymptotics of the gamma function and \eqref{stad2} can be used to check the legitimate application of the Plancherel theorem in \eqref{Planch_appl}, which amounts to checking the $L^2(\dd \gl)$ integrability of the two expressions in parentheses in \eqref{Planch_appl}. \end{proof} Let us note that we have presented the Laplace transform of $Z_n$ because in this case the emergence of Whittaker functions in the proof is more transparent.
+However, a similar formula holds for a general point-to-point partition function $Z_{(m,n)}$, with $m\geq n$.
+In particular,

 2mm Having this formula as a starting point and employing intuition derived from Macdonald Processes \cite{BC14}, Borodin-Corwin-Remenik \cite{BCR13} were able to rewrite the Laplace transform of the point-to-point log-gamma polymer with parameters $(\ga,\gb)$ in terms of a Fredholm determinant as \begin{theorem} Let us use the abbreviation DPRM for \it{``directed polymer in random medium''}.
 Let $Z_{(m,n)}$ be the point-to-point partition function of a log-gamma DPRM with parameters $( \ga,\gb)$.
 Then its Laplace transform is given by the Fredholm determinant